projectara/greybus-spec/source/device_class/camera.rst

   * The Module fully support the requested streams configuration;

 * **CONFIGURED:**
-  In this state the Bundle shall be ready to process Capture Stream Requests immediately as it receives them and then move to STREAMING state.
+  In this state the module shall be ready to process ref:`Greybus Camera Management Capture Requests <camera-capture-streams-operation>` immediately as it receives them and then move to STREAMING state.
   Reception of a :ref:`Greybus Camera Management Configure Streams Request
   <camera-configure-streams-operation>` with a zero stream count returns